Skip to content

 General2 2026

-For a long time, endpoint management was mostly about keeping office-based devices updated and under control.
-That job is harder now because devices move between homes, offices, airports, and everywhere in between, but IT is still expected to keep them visible, patched, compliant, and usable.
+For a long time, endpoint management mostly meant keeping office-based devices updated and under control.
+That job is harder now because devices move between homes, offices, airports, and everywhere in between, while IT is still expected to keep them patched, compliant, and usable.

 That’s why endpoint management matters more now than it did when everything lived behind the firewall.
-For hybrid workforce device management, it’s not just an admin function.
-It’s the control layer that decides whether IT is operating calmly or constantly catching up.
+For hybrid IT, it’s not just an admin function.
+It’s the control layer that decides whether your team is operating calmly or spending all day cleaning up avoidable messes.

 What is endpoint management (EM)?